 b.
 Evidence of any violation of school rules or regulations or proper standards of student or faculty conduct;

 c.
-Any objects or substance which because of its presence presents an immediate danger or harm or illness to any person.
+Any objects or substance which because of its presence presents an immediate danger or harm or illness to

 The learner using a locker that is the property of the school system has no right of privacy in that locker or its contents.
 All lockers or other storage areas provided for the learner use on school premises remain the property of the school system and are provided for the use of learners subject to inspection, access for maintenance and search.

 A learner may be subject to physical search or a learner’s pocket, purse, or other container may be required to be emptied because of the results of a locker search, or because of information received from a teacher, staff member, or other learner if such action is reasonable to the principal.

 All of the following standards of reasonableness shall be met:

 2. The search could be expected to yield evidence of the violation of school policy or disclosure of a